-Operation Type Application Relative Use this mode when you wish to travel to a specific Absolute position.
-The motor travels according to a specified drive profile from a Position A to a Position B. Internal Homing During the internal reference run, the motor travels to an internal reference point at the set minimum speed.
-External Homing During an external reference run, the motor travels to a switch connected to the reference input.
+Operation mode Application Relative positioning Absolute positioning Use this mode when you wish to travel to a specific position.
+The motor travels according to a specified drive profile from a Position A to a Position B Internal reference run During the internal reference run, the motor travels to an internal reference point (the index mark of the encoder) at the set minimum speed.
+External reference run During an external reference run, the motor travels to a switch connected to the reference input.
 Speed mode Use this mode when you wish to travel with a specific speed (e.g. a conveyor belt or pump speed).
 In the speed mode, the motor accelerates with a specified ramp from the starting speed (start frequency "V Start") to the specified maximum speed (maximum frequency "V Normal").
-Several inputs enable the speed to be changed on- the-fly to different speeds.
+Several inputs enable the speed to be changed on-the-fly to different speeds.
 Flag positioning mode The flag positioning mode offers a combination of the speed and positioning modes.
 The motor is initially operated in speed mode; when a trigger point is reached, it changes to the positioning mode and the specified setpoint position (relative to the trigger position) is approached.
 This operating mode is used for labeling, for example: the motor first travels with the set ramp to the synchronous speed of the conveyed goods.
 When the labels are detected, the preset distance (position) is traveled to apply the labels.

-Operation Type Application Clock direction mode, left Use this mode when you wish to operate the motor Clock direction mode, right with a superordinate controller (e.g. CNC controller).
-Clock direction mode, Int.
+Operation mode Application Clock direction mode, left Use this mode when you wish to operate the motor with a superordinate controller (e.g. CNC controller).
+Clock direction mode, right Clock direction mode Int.
+Ref. two inputs with a clock and a direction signal from a superordinate positioning control (indexer).
+Clock direction mode Ext.
 Ref.
-In the clock direction mode, the motor is operated via two inputs with a clock and a direction signal from a superordinate positioning control (indexer).
-Clock direction mode, Ext.
-Ref.
 Depending on the mode selected (Int.
-Ref. / Ext.
+Ref./Ext.
 Ref.), the internal and external reference runs are supported.
-Analogue and Joystick mode The motor is controlled in this operating mode simply with a potentiometer or a joystick (-10 V to +10 V).
-Use this mode if you want to use the motor in a simple application: Setting a specific speed, e.g. via an external potentiometer, Traveling synchronously with a superordinate controller with analogue output (-10 V to +10 V).
+Analog and joystick mode The motor is controlled in this operating mode simply with a potentiometer or a joystick $(-10 \text{ V to } +10 \text{ V})$.
+Use this mode if you want to use the motor in a simple application:Setting a specific speed, e.g. via an external potentiometer, Traveling synchronously with a superordinate controller with analog output (-10 V to +10 V).
 Analogue positioning mode Use this mode when you wish to travel to a specific position.
-The voltage level on the analogue input is proportional to the required position, thus enabling servo behavior.
+The voltage level on the analog input is proportional to the required position, thus enabling servo behavior.
 Torque mode Use this mode when you require a specific output torque independent of the speed as is the case in typical winding and unwinding applications.
-The maximum torque is specified via the analogue input.
+The maximum torque is specified via the analog input.